neil-lindquist/SLIMA/README.md

 -------------------------------------------
 By following these instructions, you can use Atom very effectively as your Lisp editor.

-1. Install this `slima` package, as well as the `language-lisp` package (syntax highlighting) and the `lisp-paredit` package (proper idiomatic lisp indentation and parenthesis editing)
+1. Install this `SLIMA` package from Atom.
+Additionally, it is recommended to install the `language-lisp` package (syntax highlighting) and either the `lisp-paredit` or `parinfer` package or both (parenthesis editing).

-2. Install a lisp if you don't already have one (such as SBCL)
+2. Install a Common Lisp if you don't already have one (such as [SBCL](http://sbcl.org/platform-table.html)).

-3. Download the `slime` code, which exists in a separate repository.
+3. Download the source code for SLIME, which exists in a separate repository.
 Place it somewhere safe (you'll need it's location in the following step).
-Note that if you've used Emacs before, you may already have slime somewhere on your computer.
+Note that if you've used Emacs before, you may already have SLIME somewhere on your computer.
 Otherwise, you can download it from the [Github Repository](https://github.com/slime/slime/releases).

 4. After installing the `slima` package, go to its package preferences page within Atom.
 Under the "Lisp Process" field, enter the executable for your lisp (ex. `sbcl`.
 Note that on some platforms you may need the full pathname, such as `/usr/bin/sbcl`).
-Under the "Slime Path" field, enter the path where you have slime on your computer from the above step.
+Under the "Slime Path" field, enter the path where you have SLIME on your computer from the above step.

-5. (Optional) Consider adding the following to your Atom keymap file:
+5. (Optional) Consider adding the following to your Atom keymap file.
+This will allow the tab key to trigger automatic, correct indentation of your Lisp code (unless there's an autocomplete menu active).
 ```
 'atom-text-editor[data-grammar~="lisp"]:not(.autocomplete-active)':
     'tab': 'lisp-paredit:indent'
 ```
-This will allow the tab key to trigger automatic, correct indentation of your Lisp code (unless there's an autocomplete menu active).

 6. (Optional) In Atom's `autocomplete-plus` package, consider changing the "Keymap For Confirming A Suggestion" option from "tab and enter" to just "tab".
 This makes autocomplete more amenable when using the REPL, so that pressing enter will complete your command rather than triggering autocomplete.

 7. (Optional) In Atom's `bracket-matcher` package, consider unchecking the "Autocomplete Brackets" option.
-The `lisp-paredit` package above will take care of autocompleting parenthesis when you're editing a lisp file.
+Both the `lisp-paredit` and `parinfer` packages above will take care of autocompleting parenthesis when you're editing a lisp file.
 Unchecking this option will prevent single quotes from being autocompleted in pairs, allowing you to define lisp symbols easier (for example, `(setf x 'some-symbol)`).

 All done!
 Futher information on configuring the lisp process can be found in the [project wiki](https://github.com/neil-lindquist/SLIMA/wiki/Controlling-the-Lisp-Process-Lifecycle).